In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 How Do I Sign Up?

-New users input all the usual information, then start asking some questions about their investment goals (risk tolerance, time horizon, etc.).
+New users input all the usual information, then start asking some questions about their investment goals.
+For example, your risk tolerance, time horizon, etc.

-Users transferring IRAs and other accounts from other brokers will usually see the accounts appear in 2-3 weeks.
+Users transferring IRAs and other accounts from other brokers will usually see the accounts appear in as soon as 2-3 weeks.